Configure WorkHub for Your Team

 Holidays settings showing Holiday Calendars list with Main and US Federal Holidays

-My Settings (Per-User)
+My Account Settings

-My Settings is a read-only panel that shows your personal configuration.
+My Account is a read-only panel that shows your personal configuration.
 These values are assigned by an Admin or App Admin and cannot be changed by you directly.
 If something looks incorrect, contact your admin.

-Note All fields in My Settings are read-only.
+Note All fields in My Account are read-only.
 Approvers are assigned by admins in the Leave Settings and Timesheet Access tabs.
 Capacity schemes are assigned in the Capacity tab.
 If you need changes, contact your admin.

 My Account page showing Leave Approver, Timesheet Approver, and Work Capacity Scheme settings